 Why Cheddar Inc.?

-Cheddar Inc. is just a three-year-old startup established in 2016.
+Cheddar Inc. is just a four-year-old startup established in 2016.
 We could have chosen any other publishing behemoth for our next becoming story.
 But here’s why we wanted to cover Cheddar.

 – Cheddar Inc is a quasi-CNBC channel and it means the publisher had to compete with the well-known business news network right from the start.
 Doesn’t it sound difficult and interesting at the same time?

 – Surprisingly, the publishers relied primarily on licensing fees.
 That being said, it embarked programmatic advertising and sponsored events/ads after a year.
 The revenue is diversified as opposed to depending on any single source.